Where and When

 If reading off the projector screen is difficult for you, we also have a number of large print song word sheets, as well as large print Bibles.
 Please ask one of our welcomers if you would like to have one of these.

 We also can do a reasonable amount of standing and sitting through the morning.
 For example, we will often invite everyone to stand during songs.
 However, please feel no pressure to do this!
 Feel free to stand or sit during the service as you are able and comfortable to do.

-We love good music at Trinity South Coast and it is a vital part of our time together on Sundays.Read more
+We love good music at Trinity Church Victor Harbor and it is a vital part of our time together on Sundays.Read more

 If you’re not used to or comfortable singing publicly, please feel free to just listen along.

 The short answer is – because we have something to sing about!

 When something great happens, it’s a natural response for people to sing about it; whether it’s a win in the footy, a child being born, or a new relationship.
 For Christians, what Jesus has done is like all these, only even greater: he has won an incredible eternal victory over evil and sin and death; he has given us new life; he loves his people in such a complete way that the Bible describes it like a bridegroom with his bride.
 If anything is worth singing about, we think Jesus is!

 As a community we want to praise God, encourage each other, prepare ourselves for hearing the Bible read and taught, and respond to what we have heard.
 We can simply speak these words and we often do in prayer.
 However, music has the ability to move these words from the head to the heart and because of that, we love to sing.